-2.3 Incident management team
+3.3 The incident management team

 The Incident Management Team is established by the Incident Manager.
 This team works from its designated operations centre in order to achieve the objectives established for that centre.

 Staff performing incident management functions should have the appropriate skills, knowledge and experience.
 Where this is not possible, appropriate training, coaching and/or mentoring should be provided until such time that staff are comfortable with the functions for which they have responsibility.